petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

   0   11 W     43 °C     58 °C      84 %   1814 MHz       1 %     96 MHz       N/A    812 MHz       N/A    512 MHz  UNTHROTTLED           0           0            0     227 MB    25476 MB  N/A Mb/s
 ```
-### 6. x11 Remote Server Confirguration
+### 6. x11 Remote Server Configuration
-After installing the AMD Graphics Linux drivers with, the default graphical interface (Xserver) does not utilize hardware acceleration As a solution, a virtual display should be created with hardware acceleration enabled that can be used for remote access (x11vnc).
+After installing the AMD Graphics Linux drivers with, the default graphical interface (Xserver) doesn't utilize hardware acceleration As a solution, a virtual display should be created with hardware acceleration enabled that can be used for remote access (x11vnc).
 The following steps walk through the virtual display setup:
 #### 6.1 Install Required Packages
 Install `x11vnc` and `net-tools`
 ```bash